rehypejs/rehype-dom/packages/rehype-dom-stringify/readme.md

 ## What is this?

 This is like [`rehype-stringify`][rehype-stringify] but for browsers.
-It’s built on [`hast-util-to-dom`][hast-util-to-dom], which is a low level tool to turn hast syntax trees into DOM nodes.

 ## When should I use this?

 Use this package when you want to use `rehype-stringify` solely in browsers.
 See [the monorepo readme][rehype-dom] for info on when to use `rehype-dom`.

+This plugin is built on [`hast-util-to-dom`][hast-util-to-dom], which is a low level tool to turn hast syntax trees into DOM nodes. rehype focusses on making it easier to transform content by abstracting such internals away.

 ## Install